 “I use the term enantiodromia for the emergence of the unconscious opposite in the course of time,” Jung wrote in 1949.
 Among its super-powers, enantiodromia can presage a renaissance in one’s personality (unless one is otherwise overtaken with evil, which apparently can also happen).

-In terms of managing one’s psychic development in the new year, I’m inclined to embrace the possibility of a personality renaissance.
-Instead of the bold two-faced bust of Janus, my present inner duality (and that of most people I presume) is more akin to the masks of Thalia and Melpomene, better known as the tragedy-comedy masks.
+In terms of managing one’s psychic development, I’m inclined to embrace the possibility of a personality renaissance.
+My present inner duality (and that of most people I presume) is more akin to the masks of Thalia and Melpomene, better known as the tragedy-comedy masks.
 But if we’re talking inner-quadralities, I definitely lean toward the Six Million Dollar Man’s nemesis Maskatron, what with his three human faces and, of course, the cyborg circuit-board “face” and all.
-He is a nice stand-in for Janus, with his vintage, forward-looking retro-future styling, looking both to the past and future and looking for the face it had before the world was made.
+He is a nice stand-in for two-faced Roman god Janus, with his vintage, forward-looking retro-future styling, looking both to the past and future and looking for the face it had before the world was made.